khushyy2006/java-developer-internship/README.md

-*WELNTERN INTERNSHIPE*
----
-🎓 Student Management System (Java Console Application)
+# 🎓 Student Management System (Java Console Application)

 A Java console-based Student Management System developed as part of Week 1 of my Java Developer Internship at WeIntern.
 This application demonstrates how student records can be efficiently managed using core Java and OOP principles.